 Dr. Richard Conn Henry | Director

-Dick Henry is a Professor in the Henry A. Rowland Department of Physics and Astronomy at The Johns Hopkins University , where he is also Director of Maryland Space Grant Consortium, and Member of the Principal Professional Staff, Applied Physics Laboratory.
+Dick Henry is an Academy Professor in the William H. Miller III Department of Physics and Astronomy at The Johns Hopkins University , where he is also Director of Maryland Space Grant Consortium, and Member of the Principal Professional Staff, Applied Physics Laboratory.
 From 1998 until July 2000, Dick Henry was Chair of the National Council of Space Grant Directors, and he has also served as Board Member and Treasurer of the National Space Grant Foundation.
 From 1976 to 1978 he was Deputy Director of the Astrophysics Division of the National Aeronautics and Space Administration, NASA.
 He is a past Alfred P. Sloan Foundation Fellow.
 He was born in Toronto, Canada, in 1940, and he became a U. S. citizen in 1973.

 Dick Henry was graduated from Ridley College in 1957, and obtained a B.Sc.
 (1961) at University College, University of Toronto, where he won the Royal Astronomical Society of Canada Gold Medal.
 He obtained an M.A. in 1962, and a Ph.D. at Princeton University in 1967.